antonVosc/twitter-clone/README.md

 # twitter-clone
-This is a Twitterr app which I have made using Nuxt 3, TailwindCSS and Prisma.
+This is a Twitter app which I have made using Nuxt 3, TailwindCSS and Prisma.